 About the Event

-This presentation will explore how connected and automated vehicles (CAVs) and other technologies are changing the way we advance transportation safety, equity, and the five E's.
-You'll hear about some of the work the state, cities, and counties are doing to plan and prepare for these technologies, including the new CAV Innovation Alliance and some CAV pilot projects.
-In addition, presenters will discuss some of the uncertainty regarding whether these technologies will ultimately advance our TZD goals.
+This presentation explored how connected and automated vehicles (CAVs) and other technologies are changing the way we advance transportation safety, equity, and the five E's.
+Attendees heard about some of the work the state, cities, and counties are doing to plan and prepare for these technologies, including the new CAV Innovation Alliance and some CAV pilot projects.
+In addition, presenters discussed some of the uncertainty regarding whether these technologies will ultimately advance our TZD goals.

 Mike Hanson serves as the director for the Minnesota Department of Public Safety-Office of Traffic Safety (OTS) and is the designated Governor’s Highway Safety Representative for the State of Minnesota.
 Prior to being appointed to his current position in October 2017, Mike served with the Minnesota State Patrol.
 Mike retired from the State Patrol in 2017 with nearly 35 years of law enforcement experience.
 During his tenure with the State Patrol, he worked in several areas of the state, including the Marshall, Mankato, Minneapolis, Detroit Lakes, and Thief River Falls Districts.
 Mike retired as the district commander for the West Metropolitan District.
 During his career, Mike specialized in a several areas of service, including as a crash reconstruction specialist, DWI and SFST trainer/instructor, field training officer, Mobile Field Force co-commander, and as an IACP Leadership training facilitator.
 Mike is passionate about traffic safety issues and public safety services.